Charles A. Holloway

-Charles Arthur Holloway has been a professor at Stanford University's Graduate School of Business since 1968 and has been a member of SRI International's board of directors since 2003.
+Charles Arthur Holloway (May 28, 1936 – June 14, 2026) was an American educator who was a professor at Stanford University's Graduate School of Business starting in 1968 and was a member of SRI International's board of directors from 2003 until his death in 2026.

 In 1990, he founded the Alliance for Innovative Manufacturing at Stanford.
-He is also a co-founder of the Stanford Center for Entrepreneurial Studies and serves on the boards of Annuity Systems, Freedom Financial Corporation, Lexy, Neato Robots and Occam.
+He was also a co-founder of the Stanford Center for Entrepreneurial Studies and served on the boards of Annuity Systems, Freedom Financial Corporation, Lexy, Neato Robots and Occam.

+Holloway died on June 14, 2026, at the age of 90.